rcpch/digital-growth-charts-server/docs/products/react-component.md

         ...
     },
 ```

 ## Structure

 This library has been written in Typescript.
-The main component is `RCPCHChart`, which takes the following `props`:
+The main component is `RCPCHChart`, which takes the following `props`.
+Note each component will only render a single chart.:

 ```js
 {